DeanLemans/deanlemans.github.io/content/00-raw/clippings/Data Visualization Challenge The Struggle to Visualize thousands of Zettelkasten Notes and How I Solved It.md

 ## The obsidian Graphview experience

 At that point, my primary zettelkasten vault had become more than a collection of text; it was a dense web of knowledge that I wanted to see as a whole.
-That’s when I ran into a problem.
+That's when I ran into a problem.

-It seemed to me that Obsidian’s graph view is built for exploration, not for heavy-duty visualization.
+It seemed to me that Obsidian's graph view is built for exploration, not for heavy-duty visualization.
 At a small scale it shines.
 You can see connections between notes instantly, zoom into clusters, and follow links that you might have forgotten.
 It works well when you have a few hundred or even a thousand notes.

 The problem starts when the network grows too large.
 Rendering thousands of nodes and edges at once pushes the limits of how Obsidian handles the graph.
 The layout becomes sluggish even in a [Mac mini M4](https://amzn.to/4ml5Dpy), every movement lags, and eventually the app freezes.